Tycho

 c.
 Encode swap

 This step allows you to test or perform real transactions based on the best available swap options.
-To be able to do this step, you need to pass your wallet's private key in the run command.
+For this step, you need to pass your wallet's private key in the run command.
 Handle it securely and never expose it publicly.

 cargo run --release --example quickstart -- --swapper-pk $PK